heynicejacket/dzi-builder/README.md

 layers, this time solely in libvips as ImageMagick doesn't really support transparent png.

-I've done that [once since](https://embers.nicejacket.cc/remembered-blacklands.html) for one other map, but staring down the completion of my third and fourth (and a recolor of the first), I couldn't stomach it again.
+I've done that [once since](https://embers.nicejacket.cc/remembered-blacklands.html) for one other map, but staring down the completion of my third map (and a recolor of the first), I couldn't stomach it again.

 dzi-builder does all of the above for you and outputs a basic version of the HTML/CSS/JS and DZI structure to get a map up and running.

 ### Prerequisites

-The more variable implementation of dzi-builder requires libvips, which can be dowloaded or compiled from [here](https://github.com/libvips/libvips/releases).
+The primary implementation of dzi-builder requires libvips, which can be dowloaded [here](https://github.com/libvips/libvips/releases).
 Remember where you place vips.exe for the `vips_path=` argument.

 ### Caveats